Masters of French Language Double Diploma PGCE

 - work-based learning

 - guided reading

 How you'll spend your time

 Our PGCE courses last 36 weeks, between September and June.
-One third of your time will be spent in University-based sessions, and you'll spend the rest of your time on the course working in at least two of our partner schools.
+You'll spend a third of your time in University-based sessions, and you'll spend the rest of your time on the course working in at least 2 of our partner schools.